1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC021/01.requirements-engineering/README.md

 - The system must ensure that the new operation name is unique.
 - The system must store the time spent on each phase of the surgery.
+- The operation type must be available for scheduling immediately after the changes are saved (status = active).